 DISCLAIMER: CASE RESULTS DEPEND UPON A VARIETY OF FACTORS UNIQUE TO EACH CASE.
 CASE RESULTS DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY FUTURE CASE UNDERTAKEN BY THIS LAW FIRM.

 In 2001 one of the firm’s attorneys along with co-counsel obtained a record-setting $46 million jury verdict in Manassas, Virginia Circuit Court against Norfolk Southern in a railroad derailment, brain injury to plaintiff case.
 With interest, the verdict was $60 million.
 The case verdict went up on appeal, and was settled confidentially with Norfolk Southern.

-Between 2001 and 2013, the firm had many notable settlements and verdicts in railroad injury law, brain injury cases, medical malpractice, and trucking injury cases, including:
+Since our inception, the firm had many notable settlements and verdicts in railroad injury law, brain injury cases, medical malpractice, and trucking injury cases, including:

 - In 2010, Rick Shapiro and co-counsel obtained an $8.6 million verdict in a Tennessee state court, the negligence findings of the jury were later affirmed by the Tennessee Supreme Court and a new trial on damages was ordered during 2015.
 The case was settled against CSX Railroad for a confidential sum.

 - In 2012, firm attorneys Randy Appleton and Jim Lewis negotiated a tractor trailer claim involving brain injury to a young girl that resulted in a $21 million annuity payout settlement, with a 5.5 M present value settlement.